-Freelancer with a decade of experience - writing about music, comedy, theatre, film and pro-wrestling.
+Writing about music, comedy, theatre, film and pro-wrestling since 2008.
 Host of the podcasts All My Friends Are in Bar Bands and Hottest 100s & 1000s.
-DP: Pat O'Hara.
+Visit website for more articles and archive.

 Sometimes, things just time out perfectly.
 When the interview schedules are made for Adalita Srsen and Raúl Sánchez – two-thirds of Geelong rock veterans Magic Dirt – their Zoom meeting with Music Feeds has been locked in for the late afternoon of April the 20th.

 As successful as the career of Angus & Julia Stone has been on a united front, it’s clear the siblings have still had to work through some kinks on their own.

 When veteran Australian singer-songwriter Lior returned to the stage after over a year, he didn't do things by halves.

 As part of the festivities for the 2021 WOMADelaide concert series, Lior performed his collaborative symphony 'Compassion' alongside composer Nigel Westlake and the Adelaide Symphony Orchestra.